takko9ei/sacrifice/DEV_PLAN_CORE.md

 # Core Development Steps (Your Part) · Vibe Coding Edition

+> **Status: all steps below are complete; development is finished.** This file remains as the historical build-order record.
+For the actual final state (which extends past what's described here — see Step 5's superseded note below), read `DEV_STATUS.md` first.

 > Companion docs: `GDD.md` (authoritative design), `DEV_STATUS.md` (current actual state), `scenes/HOW_TO_BUILD_A_LEVEL.md` (build tutorial for level designers)
 > Your goal: produce a version that is **roughly playable and contains all core mechanics**, then hand it off to whoever does gimmicks and whoever does the map.
 > Team split: you = game core / B = gimmicks (mechanisms and extension concepts) / C = map building.